 Immunomodulators inhibit the pro-inflammatory response involved in the pathophysiology of several chronic inflammatory diseases.
-The immunomodulators interfere with this inflammatory pathway through slightly different mechanisms.3-12 Few head-to-head trials have been performed amongst these agents, making it difficult to compare the efficacy, although all have been shown to be efficacious compared to placebo for their respective Food and Drug Administration (FDA)-approved indication(s).34-115 Current clinical guidelines do not distinguish among the different agents for any indication for which the specific agent is approved.13-29 The adverse event profiles are similar across the class.
+The immunomodulators interfere with this inflammatory pathway through slightly different mechanisms.
+Few head-to-head trials have been performed amongst these agents, making it difficult to compare the efficacy, although all have been shown to be efficacious compared to placebo for their respective Food and Drug Administration (FDA)-approved indication(s).
+Current clinical guidelines do not generally distinguish among the different agents for any indication for which the specific agent is approved.
+Given the paucity of clinical experience and long-term safety data, guidelines recommend that tofacitinib be reserved for patients in whom biological treatment has failed.
+The adverse event profiles are similar across the class.
 Currently, adalimumab and infliximab have the most FDA-approved indications among the agents in the class; however, several other agents have recently gained additional indications.